syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/GroupBarItemRenamed-Event.md

 title: GroupBarItemRenamed Event
 description: GroupBarItemRenamed Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## GroupBarItemRenamed Event
+# GroupBarItemRenamed Event

 This event is handled after a GroupBar Item is renamed by an inplace edit operation.
 It is handled when a GroupBar Item is renamed at runtime.